akerber47/akerber47.github.io/reading.md

 I often browse through books and end up abandoning them.
 Here's a list.
 (Honestly, most of the point here is to stop me from forgetting and trying to read these again.)

+### 2020 February
+- Noelle Howey ed., *The Real Simple Guide to Real Life*
+- Kimi Eisele, *The Lightest Object in the Universe*
+- G. Willow Wilson, *The Bird King*
+- Joe LoCicero, *Cake Decorating for Dummies*

 ### 2020 January
 - Nathan Marz and James Warren, *Big Data*